TataOwO/CloudBot/README.md

 Secondly, go to `.env` file and replace `{YOUR_TOKEN_HERE}` with your bot TOKEN.
 Lastly, run `main.py`.
 Enjoy playing this useless bot!

+Reminder: The coin is not seperated by server, it's global.